 “Fundamental research” means basic and applied research in science and engineering, the results of which ordinarily are published and shared broadly within the scientific community, as distinguished from proprietary research and from industrial development, design, production, and product utilization, the results of which ordinarily are restricted for proprietary or national security reasons.
 (National Security Decision Directive 189)

-There are others areas of risk, however, when it comes to export control, particularly as they relate to “controlled items”.
+There are other areas of risk, however, when it comes to export control, particularly as they relate to “controlled items.”
 Faculty travel involving technical data, technical reports, equipment, or technology to sanctioned countries is prohibited.
 We ask that faculty acquaint themselves with the countries that are subject to embargo.
 Travel to these countries may require consulting with ILS and the Director of Research and Scholarship about restrictions and possible exemptions.
-For example, taking a college laptop with standard software and no specialized data to certain embargoed countries is prohibited; the countries currently subject to sanctions for reasons of anti-terrorism are Cuba, Iran, North Korea, Sudan and Syria, although this list is subject to change The Office of Foreign Assets Control (OFAC) provides information on sanctions for each of the above countries, as well as other OFAC-administered sanctions programs.
+For example, taking a college laptop with standard software and no specialized data to certain embargoed countries is prohibited; the countries currently subject to sanctions for reasons of anti-terrorism are Cuba, Iran, North Korea, Sudan and Syria, although this list is subject to change.
+The Office of Foreign Assets Control (OFAC) provides information on sanctions for each of the above countries, as well as other OFAC-administered sanction programs.
 The OFAC website is at http://www.treasury.gov/resource-center/sanctions/Programs/Pages/Programs.aspx.
 Broader lists of countries may be subject to export control regimes covering certain controlled items, such as technical data not intended for publication or manuals to controlled equipment items.
-To protect data on college-owned devices, or to comply with software or hardware restrictions when traveling, the College can provide faculty with a temporary laptop or mobile device or prepare an assigned laptop or mobile device so that U.S. export restrictions are respected.
-Click here to read more on the policies from ILS.
+Faculty concerned about the security of data stored on their college laptop may wish to borrow a “clean laptop” from ILS for purposes of foreign travel.
+Please check with ILS about availability of such loaners as well in advance of your planned departure date as possible.